efference-copy/scattered-thoughts/policy/agriculture-and-food.md

 ### Repeal the Onion Futures Act

-- The fact we have one agricultural commodity we can't sell futures contracts for due to a historical quirk is dumb but the upside to an onion futures market is probably low due to the fact that onions are non-climacteric.
+- The fact we have one agricultural commodity we can't sell futures contracts for due to a historical quirk is dumb but the upside to an onion futures market is probably low.